stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **Nagios**: A powerful open-source monitoring system that provides comprehensive monitoring of systems, networks, and infrastructure, with alerting capabilities.
 - **Prometheus**: An open-source monitoring and alerting toolkit designed for reliability and scalability, suitable for both application and infrastructure monitoring.
 - **Zabbix**: An open-source monitoring solution for networks and applications, offering real-time monitoring, alerting, and visualization features.
+- **Icinga**: An open-source network monitoring tool that checks the availability of network resources, notifies users of outages, and generates performance data for reporting and planning.
+- **NetBox**: An open-source IP address management (IPAM) and data center infrastructure management (DCIM) tool that provides IP address tracking, device inventory, and cable management capabilities, supporting comprehensive IT asset management.

 ### 9. Document Management and Workflow
 Optimize your document management and workflow processes with open-source solutions that offer secure, scalable, and customizable features.
 Improve efficiency and collaboration with community-driven tools.